polaris-hub/polaris-method-comparison/ADME_example/model_building/README.md

-# ml_benchmark
+# Model building

-A set of routines for benchmarking ML methods in drug discovery.
-The script **run_benchmark.py** can be used to run benchmarks.
+1. `process_data.ipynb` pulls data from Polaris and processes the data for model building.
+See the [quick start guide](https://polaris-hub.github.io/polaris/stable/quickstart.html) to Polaris.
+2. `run_benchmark.py` runs 5x5 repeated cross validation and saves results for downstream analysis.

+**run_benchmark.py** was adapted from [ml_benchmark](https://github.com/PatWalters/ml_benchmark).
 All that is necessary for the script is a wrapper class that wraps an ML model and supports a **validate** method.
 The wrapper class is instantiated with the name of column to be predicted.
 The validate method takes dataframes containing training and test sets as input and returns a list of predicted values for the test set.
 For examples of wrapper classes see **chemprop_wrapper.py** and **lgbm_wrapper.py**.
 If the ML method requires a validation set, this can be created inside the wrapper by further splitting the training set.

 ```python
 df = pd.read_csv("myfile.csv")